 Laser-driven ion acceleration has been an emerging research field since its first realization about two decades ago.
 The ion bunches, accelerated by the interaction of ultra-intense laser pulses with plasmas, exhibit unique features, promising applications in various fields of physics.
 Our group aims at the development of laser-driven bunches of heavy ions (gold, lead, thorium) as preparation for a novel reaction mechanism ('fission-fusion') in order to generate extremely neutron-rich isotopes relevant for nuclear astrophysics.
-In order to enhance the efficient acceleration of heavy ions the target is heated to evaporate surface contaminants.
-A setup to heat the target and measure its temperature via IR spectroscopy already exists and now needs to be implemented into the vacuum system.
-CALA The Centre for Advanced Laser Applications (CALA) is home to one of the world's most powerful laser systems, the ATLAS-3000 laser, with a maximum power of up to 3 PW, delivered in ultra-short pulses of 25 fs.
+During the interaction of the ultra-intense laser pulse with the target, a very strong electro-magnetic pulse (EMP) is generated.
+It is so strong, that nearby electronics can be damaged or influenced.
+Using an EMP detector, this pulse can be characterized and also serve as an additional detector for successful acceleration of ions.
+CALA The Centre for Advanced Laser Applications is home to one of the world's most powerful laser systems, the AT-LAS-3000 laser, with a maximum power of up to 3 PW, delivered in ultra short pulses of 25 fs.

-www.pulse.physik.uni-muenchen.de/research/nuclear/index.html
+www.pulse.physik.uni-muenchen.de